ellisonalves/learning-wicket/models-and-forms/README.md

 add(new Label("timeStamp", timeStampModel));
 ```

-You have always to provide an model for your components!
-If you try to set a model object on a component without a model, you will receive an RuntimeException error.
+You have always to provide a model for your components!
+If you try to set a data object on a component without a model, you will receive an RuntimeException error.
 So, you have two options:
 1. Pass a model.
 (E.g. new TextField("username", Model.of("")), new PasswordTextField("password", Model.of("")), new Label("loginStatus", Model.of("")) )
 2. Use #setDefaultModel(new AnotherModelImplementation(object)) to change the way how Wicket access its components.